Empty properties and second homes

 Unoccupied unfurnished properties

 A property that is no one’s sole or main residence can be awarded a 100% discount from the date the property was first left unfurnished and unoccupied.
-The 100% discount lasts for up to three months, after three months the discount is reduced to 50%.
-Once the property has been unoccupied and unfurnished for a total period of six months no discount is awarded.
-After one year the property will be classed as a long term empty property and a 100% premium will be incurred, meaning that a 200% charge will be due.
+The 100% discount lasts for up to two months.
+Once the property has been unoccupied and unfurnished for a total period of two months no discount is awarded.
+After one year the property will be classed as a long-term empty property and a 100% premium will be incurred, meaning that a 200% charge will be due.
 After five years of the property being long term empty, a 200% premium will be incurred, meaning a 300% charge will be due.
 After 10 years of the property being long term empty, a 300% premium will be incurred, meaning a 400% charge will be due.

 Please note that this discount is property based.
 If a property has been vacant for some time before you become liable for it, the discount period may have already expired.